Grievance Appellate Committee contours in 10-12 days; panel to be in place by Nov 30: Rajeev Chandrasekhar | Technology

 - India

-The government will come out with proposed modalities and terms of references for setting up grievance appellate committees to address social media users' complaints in the next 10-12 days, and expects the panel to be in place by November 30, Union Minister Rajeev Chandrasekhar said on Tuesday.
+The government will, over the next 10-12 days, come out with proposed modalities and terms of references for 'grievance appellate committee' that will address social media users' unresolved complaints, and expects the panel to be in place by November 30, Union minister Rajeev Chandrasekhar said on Tuesday.

-The minister also made it clear that compliance of IT rules and laws is not ''pick and choose'' or ''cherry picking'' option for social media platforms.
-He said once the government comes out with the proposed framework for GAC (grievance appellate committees), it will be followed by meetings and discussions with stakeholders.
+The minister asserted that compliance of IT rules and laws is not ''pick and choose'' or ''cherry picking'' option for social media platforms, and made it clear that the government will not be a mute spectator to tussle between platforms and citizens, if grievances of 'digital nagriks' are not being addressed effectively, despite being flagged.

+Chandrasekhar said that the government had been open to the industry coming up with an effective self-regulatory organisation structure (for user grievances), and had, in fact, waited almost 2.5 months even after the rules were ready, for the industry to respond with a firm proposal.

+''I am saying even today, government is not interested in playing the role of appellate body.
+If the industry, working with consumer bodies, can come up with credible framework where appeals that lie unaddressed because of grievance redressal mechanism not being satisfactory, are addressed by SRO, we are still open to it,'' Chandrasekhar, minister of state for IT, said.

+''We have made it clear that there is no arbitrariness that will be acceptable anymore.
+Platforms will have to give a person the due process of explaining himself or herself before deplatforming.
+It will be more fair and just for users, and less arbitrary for platform,'' he explained.

-The hardening of stance against the big tech companies comes at a time when discontent has been brewing over alleged arbitrary acts of platforms on flagged content, or intermediaries not responding fast enough to grievances, and even de-platforming users without following proper procedures.
+The hardening of stance against big tech companies comes at a time when discontent has been brewing over alleged arbitrary acts of platforms on flagged content, or intermediaries not responding fast enough to grievances, and even de-platforming users without following proper procedures.

-The panels will also function as a ''traffic signpost'' on the internet; where appellate disputes relate to the IT ministry, it will resolve those complaints.
+The minister further said that the GACs will also function as a ''traffic signpost'' on the internet; that is where appellate disputes relate to the IT ministry, it will resolve those complaints.
 Parties are free to appeal against such decisions in the courts.
 When complaints relate to areas outside the purview of the IT ministry, GAC will direct the appeal to the concerned tribunals or administrative ministry.

-In other words, the safe harbour protection is ''earned'', subject to platform doing its bit to keep internet safe and trusted by making sure that the content that is flagged as causing user harm is no longer hosted on it.
+In other words, the safe harbour protection is ''earned'', subject to platform doing its bit to keep internet safe and trusted by making sure that the content that is flagged as causing user harm, is not hosted on it.

 Amid concerns over the rising clout of big tech firms globally, the CEO of electric car maker Tesla Inc, Elon Musk, on Friday completed his USD 44-billion takeover of Twitter, placing the world's richest man at the helm of one of the most influential social media apps in the world.
 Incidentally, the microblogging platform has had multiple run-ins with the government in the past.